 Q. Could you provide a brief description of the planned process and schedule to dismantle the USS ENTERPRISE?

 A. Following the Inactivation Ceremony on December 1, 2012, the Enterprise will remain at Naval Station Norfolk for approximately 6 months to off-load equipment.
-After the equipment off-load, the ship will move to dock at Huntington Ingalls Industries – Newport News Shipyard (HII-NNSY) for inactivation.
+After the equipment off-load, the ship will move to dock at Huntington Ingalls Industries - Newport News Shipbuilding (HII-NNS) for inactivation.

 The inactivation phase will last approximately 4 years.
 As part of the inactivation, hydraulic systems will be drained and expendable materials, tools, spare parts and furnishings will be removed.
 Additionally, tanks containing oil and other fluids will be drained and cleaned, any hazardous material will be removed, and the ship's electrical and lighting systems will be de-energized.
 Concurrent with inactivation, the ship will be defueled using the same proven techniques that have been used successfully to refuel and defuel over 350 Naval nuclear-powered warships.
-The ship will also be prepared to be towed to Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF) in 2017 for dismantlement and recycling.
+The ship will also be prepared for dismantlement and recycling and could be towed to a facility like Puget Sound Naval Shipyard and Intermediate Maintenance Facility (PSNS&IMF) to continue that process.

-Q. Why is the ship being defueled in Newport News and towed all the way to Puget Sound for disposal?
-Why can’t the ship be defueled in Puget Sound?
-Why can’t the ship be disposed of by Newport News?
+Q. Why is the ship being defueled in Newport News and towed elsewhere for disposal?
+Why can't defueling and disposal be performed by the same organization?

-A. Inactivating the ship at HII-Newport News and disposing of it at PSNS&IMF is the most cost effective way to complete the inactivation and recycling.
-Some of the inactivation processes require specialized defueling equipment which is only available at HII NN.
-Additionally, only PSNS&IMF has the specialized equipment and expertise to package the reactor compartments for disposal and recycle the rest of the ship.
+A. Some of the inactivation processes require specialized defueling equipment which is currently only available at HII-NNS.
+Additionally, specialized equipment and expertise, like that found at Puget Sound Naval Shipyard and Intermediate Maintenance Facility, is required to package the reactor compartments for disposal and recycle the rest of the ship.

 Q. Can the ship’s life be extended?
 Why can’t she support another deployment?